 - Place rehydrated chunks into a bowl and add in chili powder, garam masala and salt.
 Toss until everything is well incorporated.
 Set aside.½ teaspoon chili powder, ½ teaspoon garam masala, ½ teaspoon garlic powder, ½ teaspoon salt

-- Heat up a tablespoon or so of neutral oil in a non-stick pan or cast-iron skillet.
-Once pan is heated, add in onion and saute for 3-4 minutes until translucent.
-Next, add in garlic and saute for another minute.1 medium red onion, 3 cloves garlic
+- Heat up a tablespoon of neutral oil in a non-stick pan or cast-iron skillet.
+Once the pan is heated, add in onion and saute for 3-4 minutes until translucent.1 medium red onion, 3 cloves garlic

 - Lastly, toss in your soya chunks into the pan and stir to combine.
 Let it cook for several minutes, or until mixture appears dry.
 Your masala is ready to be served!